gabriellewald/education-project/README.md

 - Students fluent in English achieve higher performance, while English learners score lower.
 - Asian students achieve higher performance, while Hispanic students score lower.

+It is clear that high scores are strongly correlated with students raised by highly educated families.
+And, there is also a strong correlation between education level and higher household income.
+As a result, students in highly educated families are exposed to various learning opportunities including sports, traveling, musical instruments, arts, tutoring or other enriching activities.
+Their parents are also better equipped academically to help with homework and school assignments.

 ## Thank you note:
 **Special thanks to my mentor Nadav, who has been a great support and genuinely involved with the outcome of this project.**